Past & current proteomics analyses with the AZHEROES are listed below:

 Random photos.

-- Ledanalytical team for proteomics analysis
+- Led analytical team and developed statistical pipeline for proteomics analysis in AZHEROES

-- Processed and analyzed proteomics data from 130+ frontline and
+- Processed and analyzed proteomics data from 130+ frontline and essential workers with COVID-19 infection to identify biomarkers associated with Long COVID

-- Applied bioinformatics techniques to map 20+ significant
+- Applied bioinformatics techniques to map 20+ significant biological pathways

-- COVID: Breakthrough Serum Proteomics in Omicron SARS-CoV-2 breakthrough: a nested case-control study within a prospective cohort of frontline workers from eight locations in the United States (US)
+- COVID Breakthrough: Serum Proteomics in Omicron SARS-CoV-2 breakthrough: a nested case-control study within a prospective cohort of frontline workers from eight locations in the United States (US)

 - Assisted in proteomics analysis for 100+ breakthrough cases to identify risk factors for Omicron breakthrough